iamdonovan/iamdonovan.github.io/docs/teaching/egm722/setup/environment.rst

 notes and references
 ----------------------

 ..
+[1] The exact number of packages may differ - the point is that we have only told conda to install a few of these,
+    and conda has figured out the rest.

-[1] Conda can be notoriously slow, which is why there has been an effort to increase the speed/efficiency of the
+..
+[2] Conda can be notoriously slow, which is why there has been an effort to increase the speed/efficiency of the
     package "solver": `mamba <https://mamba.readthedocs.io/en/latest/>`__.
 I am happy to help you get set up with mamba, but I am unsure about how well this works with **Anaconda Navigator**.